ezzatmohamed/News-App/README.md

 # Introduction

 ## Description
-News Application fetches an open source NEWS API to retrieve news,browse and top headlines about business and sports in Egypt or UAE.
+News Application that fetches an open source NEWS API to retrieve news and browse top headlines about business and sports in Egypt or UAE.

 **Technologies** : Reactjs & Laravel 8